boschmitt/tweedledum/README.md

 Now, whenever we change the C++ code and rebuild the python library, the changes won't require a reinstall of the library to be available.

+# Documentation

+For a deep dive into the Tweedledum API, architecture, and tutorials: https://tweedledum.readthedocs.io/

 # Used third-party tools

 The library it is built, tested, bind to python, and whatnot using many